leegusckd/Portfolio/README.md

 # Project Portfolio - Hyun Chang Lee (James)
-Hello, my name is James Lee and welcome to my portfolio.
-I am an aspiring data scientist that has found passion in programming and data science.
-This is a portfolio that is a compilation of my projects, skillsets, and certifications.
-Each project listed here is an important learning milestone in my coding journey amd I am constantly updating this portfolio as my add new skills.
-The main languages that are used are Python, JavaScript, HTML and CSS.
+Hello and welcome to my portfolio!
+I am an aspiring data scientist that is currently venturing through the world of data.
+This is a portfolio that is a compilation of my projects, skills, and other important learning milestones.
+I am passionate and committed to learning.
+I am constantly updating this portfolio as my knowledge and skillsets grow.
+The main languages that are used in my projects are Python, JavaScript, HTML and CSS.

 ## Data Science Projects